dryman/dryman.github.com/source/_posts/2017-05-03-writing-a-damn-fast-hash-table-with-tiny-memory-footprints.markdown

 * Benchmark with other embedded key-value store.

-I may not be able to cover all the above in my next post, so please put down your comment to let me know what do you want to read the next.
+I may not be able to cover all the above in my next post, so please put down your comment and let me know what do you want to read the next.

 ## One more thing...